In this article we provide a step-by-step guide for setting up your digital signage with AndroidTV devices.

 To connect your device to your TelemetryTV account, you will either need to pair or provision the device.
 The TelemetryTV Android app supports both Pairing and Provisioning, however USB provisioning will only be available on Android devices with a free USB port.

-Pairing is suitable when you’re setting up a small number of devices (e.g. less than 10).
+Pairing is only suitable when you’re setting up a small number of devices (e.g. less than 5).
 However, if you have many devices to set up, you should use Provisioning.

 - To pair your device, ensure you have your TelemetryTV account open to the Devices page on your computer.

 - Turn on your device and open the TelemetryTV Media Player that you downloaded to your Android device.
 When the player is running, a 6-digit pairing code will appear on the screen.

 - On your computer, click the “Pair” button on your TelemetryTV Devices page and type in the code.

 Your AndroidTV device probably came with a remote control.
 The remote control can be used for the following: